ujjwalkhosla/HTML-CSS-and-Javascript-for-Web-Developers/README.md

 # HTML-CSS-and-Javascript-for-Web-Developers

-COURSERA Course on HTML CSS and Javascript for Web Developers by Johns Hopkins
+This repository contains my solutions to the Module - 2, 3, 4 Coding Assignments for the course HTML, CSS, JavaScript for Web Developers by Johns Hopkins University on Coursera.